alexwenzel/nova-dependency-container/readme.md

 # nova 4 dependency container

 A Laravel Nova 4 form container for grouping fields that depend on other field values.
 Dependencies can be set on any field type or value.

+Features:

+- working form validation inside unlimited nested containers
+- support of ebess/advanced-nova-media-library

 This plugin is based on [epartment/nova-dependency-container](https://github.com/epartment/nova-dependency-container) and only supports **Nova 4.x** and **PHP 8.x**.